This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Balanced: A perfect mix of pasta, sauce, and cheese that hits all the comfort food notes.
+• Great Balance of Flavors: A satisfying mix of pasta, sauce, and cheese for classic comfort food.

 A forkful of a baked ziti casserole with melted cheese hanging from the fork.

-If you have any ingredients leftover from this single serve baked ziti recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving Baked Ziti recipe, check out our Leftover Ingredients Recipe Finder.

-• Pasta: The recipe features ziti, a tube-shaped pasta ideal for baked dishes as it clings to sauces effectively.
-However, penne makes an excellent substitute if ziti isn’t available.
-Consider using leftover pasta in Penne alla Vodka, Hamburger Casserole, and Pasta Primavera.
+• Pasta: This recipe uses ziti, a tube-shaped pasta that holds onto sauce well, making it ideal for baked dishes.
+If ziti isn’t available, penne works just as well.
+Leftover pasta?
+Use it in Penne alla Vodka, Hamburger Casserole, and Pasta Primavera.

-• Ground beef: For those watching their caloric intake, ground turkey serves as a great lighter alternative without sacrificing taste.
-If you’ve got a small amount of leftover ground beef, try it in Lasagna Soup or Stuffed Peppers.
+• Ground Beef: This recipe calls for ground beef, but ground turkey is a great alternative for a leaner option.
+If you have leftover ground beef, use it in Lasagna Soup or Stuffed Peppers.

-• Marinara sauce: One cup of your favorite marinara sauce will do the trick.
-If you’re inclined, homemade tomato sauce also works beautifully.
-Got leftovers?
-They have multiple uses, from Pizza Bowl to a dipping sauce for Chicken Parmesan Tenders.
+• Marinara Sauce: Use 1 cup of your favorite marinara sauce or tomato sauce.
+Leftover sauce?
+Try it in a Pizza Bowl to a dipping sauce for Chicken Parmesan Tenders.

-• Cheese: A trio of ricotta, mozzarella, and Parmesan cheeses contributes to the creamy, cheesy texture of the dish.
-No one type of cheese can replicate this mix.
-This is the same combo of cheeses we use in Stuffed Shells, Spinach Manicotti, and Lasagna Rollups.
+• Cheese: A mix of ricotta, mozzarella, and Parmesan creates the perfect balance of creaminess and flavor.
+It’s the same blend we use in Stuffed Shells, Spinach Manicotti, and Lasagna Rollups.

-• Salt: Essential for seasoning the ground beef.
+• Salt: Used to season the ground beef.

 Recipe Variations

-• Spicy Version: Introduce a hint of heat by adding some crushed red pepper flakes to the meat sauce.
+• Spicy Version: Stir crushed red pepper flakes into the meat sauce for a kick of heat.

 Save This Recipe!